-In an ideal world you would be able to be active in all areas of your marketing, but for most businesses owners, any marketing is a plus.
-You may not be able to do everything, but you can do somethings.
+In an ideal world, you would be able to be active in all areas of your marketing, but for most business owners, any marketing is a plus.
+You may not be able to do everything, but you can do some things.
 As discussed above, breaking down your strategy into manageable phases will help you get results.
-The four phases are: Content Creation, Optimization, Promotion and Review & Improve.
+The four phases are: Content Creation, Optimization, Promotion, and Review & Improve.

 Start by brainstorming a few content ideas you can offer on your website to your buyer persona.
 (Not sure what a buyer persona is?
 Check this out.)
 Write your content for your ideal client and center it around solving a problem or providing a need.

 The possibilities are endless, but these are a few great jumping-off points.
 Anything that your buyer persona sees as adding value to them should be your main focus!

 After you have created a few pieces of awesome content, it’s time to optimize your website in 3 areas.
 On-Page SEO, Usability, Conversions & Lead Generation.